Clarifai/docs/docs/api-guide/predict/prediction-parameters.md

 :::

-Below is an example of how you would select concepts and receive predictions from the Clarifai's `general-image-recognition` model.
+Below is an example of how you would select concepts and receive predictions from Clarifai's [`general-image-recognition`](https://clarifai.com/clarifai/main/models/general-image-recognition) model.

 :::info